Skip to main content

 Have you ever considered moving off oil altogether?

-The Boiler Upgrade Scheme is a government initiative aimed at increasing the take up of non-fossil fuel heating systems.
-In March 2024 it was offering the following significant incentives to householders:
+The Boiler Upgrade Scheme is a government initiative aimed at increasing the take-up of non-fossil fuel heating systems.
+In March 2026 it was offering the following significant incentives to householders:

 Or how about getting some of your water heating needs taken care of by the sun?
-If your roof is south facing and unshaded, a solar hot water system (also known as solar thermal) can help you offset as much as half of your domestic water heating costs.
-You could also get a solar diverter to store excess energy from your solar PV panels as hot water.
+You could get solar panels and a solar diverter to store excess energy from your solar PV panels as hot water.

 Finally, don’t forget that the best way to reduce your heating costs is to reduce the amount of fuel you use.
 If your oil-fired boiler is old or unreliable, then you’ll reduce your running costs significantly by replacing it with a more efficient condensing oil boiler that’ll give you more heat for less oil.
 And you should also ensure that your home is well insulated.